eslint-stylistic/eslint-stylistic/packages/eslint-plugin-js/rules/quotes/README.md

 This rule is aware of directive prologues such as `"use strict"` and will not flag or autofix them if doing so will change how the directive prologue is interpreted.

+This rule adds support for TypeScript features which allow quoted names, but not backtick quoted names.

 ## Options

 This rule has two options, a string option and an object option.